 Urban plant life

-Railroad creeper (Ipomoea cairica) (see Convolvulaceae).
+Railroad creeper (Ipomoea cairica, Convolvulaceae), creeping along barbwire, Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

-Mexican primrose-willowherb (Ludwigia octovalvis) (see Onagraceae).
+Mexican primrose-willowherb (Ludwigia octovalvis, Onagraceae), growing along the Han River, Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

-Asiatic dayflower (Commelina communis) (see Commelinaceae).
+This Asiatic dayflower (Commelina communis, Commelinaceae) has sprouted in a crack along a house wall, Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

 Amaranthaceae Amaranth family